vipulgupta2048/SugarPort/README.md

 ## Work Done
 - To properly deploy **ASLOv3**, the activity metadata is fixed in activity repositories hosted on Github under the organization, **SugarLabs**.
 With correct metadata, accurate information can be displayed on the web portal.
-( Stats - There are about 161+ activities present.
-Out of them, only 84 are working. )
+(statistics - There are about 161+ identified activities present.
+Out of them, only 84 are working)

 - Hence, to automate analyzes and fixing of metadata, Python scripts were created that work as a **Repo-Analyzer** online and offline separately to facilitate the fixing of scripts.